dumux/dumux/tutorial/ex2/README.md

 Most types in DuMuX are properties that can be changed just like the material law.
 In the following task we implement our own 2p2c local residual, i.e. the class that computes the element residual  in every Newton step.
 The file `mylocalresidual.hh` contains a copy of the original local residual class used for the 2p2c model renamed to `template<class TypeTag> class MyTwoPTwoCLocalResidual`.

-* Make DuMuX use this new local residual by setting the corresponding property in the `Property` namespace in the file `injection2p2cproblem.hh`
+* Make DuMuX use this new local residual by inluding the header `mylocalresidual.hh` and setting the corresponding property in the `Property` namespace in the file `injection2p2cproblem.hh`

 ```c++
 // note that every property struct knows about TypeTag